Man charged with murder in Detroit-area hotel shooting

 He is accused of fatally shooting a 55-year-old employee on the third floor of a Hampton Inn in Dearborn, Michigan.
 Williams-Lewis also shot at another employee Thursday, striking an office door on the first floor, and pointed a rifle at a guest and another worker, according to the prosecutor's office.

-In court, police said the incident began when Williams-Lewis, 37, was confronted by staff for being loud and disturbing other guests.
+In court, police said the incident began when Williams-Lewis was confronted by staff for being loud and disturbing other guests.

 Williams-Lewis, who was told to leave the hotel, fatally shot an employee who rode an elevator to the third floor to check his co-workers, said Cpl.
 Nicholas Damphousse.

-Note: This story was first published on Oct.
-9, 2022.
-It was updated on Oct.
-10, 2022, to correct Williams-Lewis’ age to 37, instead of 34.